 Insulation for your garage is typically the same insulation you use inside your home to plug up air holes and reduce the amount of colder air coming into the space and the warmer air leaving the space.
 It makes sense to insulate your garage, especially if you're planning to heat the space.
-When it comes to choosing materials, you can use the same types of insulation used on the rest of the house, but some are better than others, depending on whether the garage is finished or not.
-You also want to look at insulating the garage door, which has different installation requirements than walls or ceilings.
+Some types of insulation are better than others for a garage, depending on whether the space is finished or not.
+You may also want to look at insulating the garage door, which has different installation requirements than walls or ceilings.

 Garage Insulation Basics

 It pays to insulate your garage if you're adding a garage heater, whether on a permanent or as-needed basis.
 If you're not adding heat, there's little point in insulating.
 It's a popular misconception that insulation adds warmth.
 In reality, insulation merely slows the transfer of heat through the insulated barrier (wall, ceiling, or floor), which is good for hot and cold climates.